legalumeqam-rgb/umeqam-runtime-guardrail/README.md

 Experimental runtime guardrail for LLM pipelines.

-The guardrail sits between the language model and the application layer and evaluates generated outputs for structural risk signals.
+The guardrail sits between the language model and the application layer and evaluates generated outputs for structural risk signals before they reach the application.

-It produces a deterministic risk classification before the response reaches the application.

 Pipeline: